-If this is set to yes, the object references for the MappingGateway interface, the imsraw interface, and all interfaces specified in the adapter mapping file are exported.
-If this is set to no, only the object references for the MappingGateway and imsraw interfaces are exported.
-The default is no.
+If this is set to yes, the object references for the MappingGateway interface, the imsraw interface, and all interfaces specified in the adapter mapping file are exported during adapter start-up.

+If this is set to no, only the object references for the MappingGateway and imsraw interfaces are exported during adapter start-up.
+The default is yes.